Qubes Windows Tools (QWT)

 • Audio - Audio support is available even without QWT installation if qvm-features audio-model is set as ich6

 Note: Due to the security problems described in QSB-091, installation of Qubes Windows Tools is currently blocked.
 Instead, a text file containing a warning is displayed.
 Currently, it is difficult to estimate the severity of the risks posed by the sources of the Xen drivers used in QWT possibly being compromised, so it was decided not to offer direct QWT installation until this problem could be treated properly.
 While Windows qubes are, in Qubes, generally not regarded as being very trustworthy, a possible compromise of the Xen drivers used in Qubes Windows Tools might create a risk for Xen or dom0 and thus be dangerous for Qubes itself.
+This risk may be small or even non-existent, as stated in QSB-091.
 If you understand this risk and are willing to take it, you can still install the previous versions of Qubes Windows Tools, using the command

 sudo qubes-dom0-update qubes-windows-tools-4.1.68